-My research focuses on the role of language and evidence in decision-making processes in the cultural policy sphere.
-I aim to develop a new approach to cultural policy analysis from an argumentative perspective, allowing an innovative and more realistic understanding of policymaking.
+My research focuses on the role of language and knowledge in decision-making processes in the cultural policy sphere.
+I aim to develop a new approach to cultural policy analysis from an interpretative perspective, allowing for an innovative and more realistic understanding of policymaking.
 Deviating from the concept of policymaking as a rational process, I want to examine how fundamental assumptions about the effects of “culture” constitute frames that significantly shape policy discourse.

 My research project is supervised by Dr Clive Gray.

 Currently I'm teaching on the MA course "International Cultural Policy and Management" at the Centre for Cultural and Media Policy Studies.